National Institutes of Health

 - The primary NIH organization for research on Polymyalgia Rheumatica is the National Institute of Arthritis and Musculoskeletal and Skin Diseases

-Polymyalgia rheumatica causes muscle pain and stiffness in your neck, shoulders and hips.
+Polymyalgia rheumatica is a disorder that causes muscle pain and stiffness in your neck, shoulders, and hips.
 It is most common in women and almost always occurs in people over 50.
-The main symptom of polymyalgia rheumatica is stiffness after resting.
+The main symptom is stiffness after resting.
 Other symptoms include fever, weakness and weight loss.
 In some cases, polymyalgia rheumatica develops overnight.
 In others, it is gradual.

 Polymyalgia rheumatica sometimes occurs along with giant cell arteritis, a condition that causes swelling of the arteries in your head.
 Symptoms include headaches and blurred vision.
-Doctors often prescribe a medicine called prednisone for both conditions.
-Polymyalgia rheumatic usually responds to treatment.
+Doctors often prescribe prednisone, a steroid medicine, for both conditions.
+With treatment, polymyalgia rheumatica usually disappears in a day or two.
 Without treatment, it usually goes away after a year or more.
-Untreated, giant cell arteritis carries a small risk of blindness or stroke.

 NIH: National Institute of Arthritis and Musculoskeletal and Skin Diseases